ollijarviniemi/ollij.fi/AI.md

 One reason why the model could "play the training game" is that the model aims for exactly what we measure in training: text prediction, money or something else.
 Another reason is that the model plays the training game *for now, only so it can better achieve its own goals later on*.

 This latter threat scenario is known as *deceptive alignment* (Hubinger et al, [Risks from Learned Optimization in Advanced Machine Learning Systems](https://arxiv.org/abs/1906.01820)) or *scheming* (Carlsmith, [Scheming AIs: Will AIs fake alignment during training in order to get power?](https://arxiv.org/abs/2311.08379)).
 In short, the idea is that a model with its own goals would plan and think "for now, I'll 'play the training game' and 'act as I should' to get through the training process: then I'll be released for wider use and can pursue my actual goals".

 I am very worried about this threat scenario: the AI is trying to achieve its own goals and so we are in an *adversarial* relationship with it.
 The AI is deliberately doing everything it can to make people think everything is fine, and thus misleading us about what kind of AI it really is.
 Does the AI genuinely share human values, or does it deceive us and try to make us believe so?
 Is the AI just as capable as it looks, or is it actually more capable and trying to hide something from us?
-Is the AI’s behavior "what it seems", or does it have hidden effects?
+Are the AI's actions "what they look like", or do they have hidden effects?

 This is an extremely important reason why problems may not be visible to the outside world: you are facing an AI that is actively trying to hide these problems.